 And, it passes through its minimum in the past, i.e.,

 It implies $w_{\rm ci0}<-1.43$ for the spatially flat universe ($\Omega_{k0}=0$), while, e.g., $w_{\rm ci0}<-1.28$ for the spatially closed universe with $\Omega_{k0}=-0.11$.
 For example, $z_{\rm min}=1$ requires $w_{\rm ci0}=-4.43$ for $\Omega_{k0}=0$, and $w_{\rm ci0}=-3.60$ for $\Omega_{k0}=-0.11$.
-Such large deviations from the cosmological constant and/or the spatial flatness, may be implying that, when confronted with the observational data, the effective source that can assume negative density values in the finite past, i.e., $\rho_{k{\rm ci}}$ given in \eqref{eq:rhotilde}, would not be able to lead to a non-monotonic evolution of $H(z)$ at about $z\sim1$ so as to reconcile it with the Ly-$\alpha$ data.
-Of course, this can still result in a partial improvement in fitting the Ly-$\alpha$ data, while predicting larger $H_0$ values (w.r.t. the $\Lambda$CDM model) towards addressing the so-called $H_0$ tension.
-Yet, a conclusive answer whether the model under consideration here \eqref{eq:fried} does better than the $\Lambda$CDM model cannot be given unless we rigorously confront the model with the latest observational data.
+Such large deviations from the cosmological constant and/or the spatial flatness, may be implying that, when confronted with the observational data, the effective source that can assume negative density values in the finite past, i.e., $\rho_{k{\rm ci}}$ given in \eqref{eq:rhotilde}, would not be able to lead to a nonmonotonic evolution of $H(z)$ at about $z\sim1$ so as to reconcile it with the Ly-$\alpha$ BAO measurements.
+Of course, this can still result in a partial improvement in fitting the Ly-$\alpha$ BAO measurements, while predicting larger $H_0$ values (with respect to the $\Lambda$CDM model) toward addressing the so-called $H_0$ tension.
+Yet, a conclusive answer as to whether the model under consideration here \eqref{eq:fried} does better than the $\Lambda$CDM model cannot be given unless we rigorously confront the model with the latest observational data.